uw-loci/syntheticfibergenerator/README_RAW.md

 By default, image and data files are written to `output/` in the working directory.
 To change this location, press the "Open" button to the right of the "Output Location" label and select the desired directory.

+### Command-Line Only Mode

+The generator can be run in a non-interactive, command-line only mode by typing `java -jar syn_fiber.jar <param_file>`, where `<param_file>` is the path to a valid parameter JSON file.
+Results are sent to `output/`.
+If an exception occurs (an invalid parameter, nonexistent `output/` directory) an error message is printed and the program stops.

 ## Explanation of Options